samber/oops/README.md

 - `zap.Infow("failed to fetch URL", "url", url)`
 - `logrus.WithFields("url", url).Error("failed to fetch URL")`).

-But Go recommends cascading error handling, so the error may be triggered very far from the call to the logger.
-Returning context over X callers is painful.
-To be meaningful, the stack trace must be gathered by the error builder instead of the logger.
+Go recommends cascading error handling, which can cause the error to be triggered far away from the call to the logger.
+Returning context over X callers is painful, and to be meaningful, the stack trace must be gathered by the error builder instead of the logger.

-This is why I consider we need an `error` wrapper!
+This is why we need an `error` wrapper!

 ### ❌ Before samber/oops